pulumi/docs/content/webinars/getting-started-gcp-serverless-graphql/index.md

     datetime: "MAY 19, 2020"
     # Description of the webinar.
     description: |
-        In today's episode, we are building a serverless GraphQL API using Apollo GraphQL, Google Cloud Functions, and Pulumi.
-Code for this episode available [here](https://github.com/pulumi/pulumitv/tree/master/modern-infrastructure-wednesday/2020-05-20).
+        In this episode, Lee Zen walks you through building a serverless GraphQL API using Apollo GraphQL and GCP Functions with the help of Pulumi.
+The code for this episode is [available on GitHub](https://github.com/pulumi/pulumitv/tree/master/modern-infrastructure-wednesday/2020-05-20).

     # The webinar presenters
     presenters: